 1. THE MEDITERRANEAN DIET

-One of the studies published in the British Journal of Nutrition found following the Mediterranean diet reduced death from any cause by 25 percent.
-That is the reason why it is one of the Top-Ranking Best Diets for 2019 and Beyond.
+One study published in the British Journal of Nutrition found that following the Mediterranean diet reduced death from any cause by 25 percent.

 2. THE DASH DIET

 This Dietary Approaches to Stop Hypertension diet, also known as the Dash Diet, is designed to help manage blood pressure.
-Many experts believe it has many overall health benefits, which allowed it to capture the number two spot on the best diets.

 The Dash diet emphasizes healthy food sources, such as vegetables, fruits, whole grains, poultry and fish, and legumes and nuts.
 It also limits red meat, sweets, and salt.

 Research suggests the DASH diet, in addition to lowering blood pressure, may help reduce the risk of diabetes and fight depression.
-No wonder it made it to the list of The Top-Ranking Best Diets for 2019 and Beyond.

 2. (Tie) The Flexitarian Diet